Skip Navigation

 • Change the environment: Give the group a change of activity, venue, or movement break, or change the individual's seat to one with fewer distractions.

 It is important not to take problematic behavior personally.
-These types of behaviors are inherent in the disabilities and are not a reflection of your ability to teach or facilitate a program.
+These behaviors are not a reflection of your ability to teach or facilitate a program.

 Guidelines for Communication